utah-MFDA/h.r.3.3_pdk/scad_include/README.md

     px=7.6e-3, layer=10e-3, lpv=20, chan_h=10, chan_w=14, shape="cube", pitch=30,
     offset_layers=10, rot=false, no_obj=false, floor_area=false)
 ```
+This module is developed as a perstalitic pump using 3 membrane valves.
+The enumerated variables
+    refer to a specific valve along the pump with 1 closest to the input, 2 in the center, and 3
+    near the output.
  - r1, r2, r3
+    - Radius of valves
  - th1, th2, th3
+    - Thickness of the membrane of the valves
  - fl_h1, fl_h2, fl_h3
+    - Height of the fluid chamber side (bottom) of the valves
  - pn_h1, pn_h2, pn_h3
+    - Height of the pneumatic chamber side (top) of the valves
  - len_sp
  - pn_out_len
  - fl_extra_sp, pn_extra_sp